René Binder: Early career

 A switch to Arden International was in order for the 2014 season, where Binder teamed up with Brazilian André Negrão.
 However, whilst his teammate turned out to score points regularly during the second half of the year, Binder would regress, only amassing three points on his way to 25th in the championship.

-For the 2015 season, the Austrian partnered Ferrari Academy driver Raffaele Marciello at Trident Racing.
+For the 2015 season, Binder partnered Ferrari Academy driver Raffaele Marciello at Trident Racing.
 Following a scoreless opening half of the season and after missing the round at Spa due to a streptococcus infection, Binder moved to MP Motorsport.
 Despite taking a pair of points finishes during his first round with the team, Binder would finish the season 22nd overall.

 Binder made a change of career trajectory in 2016, moving to the Charouz Racing System-run Lotus team in the rebranded Formula V8 3.5 Series.
 Even though Binder was beaten in the standings by fellow Lotus driver Roy Nissany, his results progressed, as five podiums throughout the campaign earned him seventh place in the drivers' standings.
 Remaining with Lotus in 2017, he secured his first podium at Spa-Francorchamps and subsequently won both races at Monza, taking his first victories since 2012.
 Thus, Binder temporarily took the championship lead, although he would soon fall down to sixth overall following the middle portion of the season.
 He made up ground in Austin, winning his third race after taking pole position.
 He won the very last race of the year in Bahrain and finished fourth in the championship, level on points with Nissany but ahead of him in terms of wins.
 However, Binder would once again be beaten by his Lotus teammate, this time via eventual champion Pietro Fittipaldi.